L3MON4D3/LuaSnip/DOC.md

  })
 ```
 The first parameter of `f` is the function.
 Its parameters are
-	1.: A table of the text of currently contained in the argnodes.
+- 1.: A table of the text of currently contained in the argnodes.
       (eg. `{{line1}, {line1, line2}}`).
 The snippet-indent will be removed from
       all lines following the first.

-	2.: The surrounding snippet.
+- 2.: The surrounding snippet.
 It is included here as it allows access to
       anything that could be useful in functionNodes (ie. `snippet.env` or
       `snippet.captures`, which contains capture groups of regex-triggered
       snippets).

-	3.: Any parameters passed to `f` behind the second (included to more easily
+- 3.: Any parameters passed to `f` behind the second (included to more easily
       reuse functions, ie. ternary if based on text in an insertNode).

-The second parameter is a table of indizes of jumpable nodes whose text is
+The second parameter is a table of indices of jumpable nodes whose text is
 passed to the function.
 The table may be empty, in this case the function is
 evaluated once upon snippet-expansion.
 If the table only has a single node, it
 can be passed directly without wrapping it in a table.

 The function shall return a string, which will be inserted as-is, or a table
-of strings for multiline snippets, here all lines following the first will be
+of strings for multiline-string, here all lines following the first will be
 prepended with the snippets' indentation.

 Examples: